-In assessing trails, the potential impacts of new and existing trails on wildlife were considered.
-To help with this assessment a tool developed by NH Fish & Game, "Trails for People and Wildlife", was used (see Appendix I).
-The tool considers where trails may have the most impact on sensitive habitats and the greatest potential disturbance to wildlife.
+In assessing trails, the potential impacts of new and existing trails on wildlife are considered.
+To help with this assessment a tool developed by NH Fish & Game, "Trails for People and Wildlife" (see Appendix I) considers where trails may have the most impact on sensitive habitats and the greatest potential disturbance to wildlife.
 The interactions between the existing and planned trail networks and their impact to wildlife can be seen on the two maps in Appendix I entitled Level of Impact of Trails to Wildlife - Existing Trails Network & Planned Trail Network.
-Most notably, trail locations around the wetland in the south-central portion of the property and to the north of Coldrain Pond were determined to be most sensitive and will not be designated as public trails.
+Most notably, trail locations around the wetland in the south-central portion of the property and to the north of Coldrain Pond were determined to be most sensitive and will not have designated public trails.
 Additionally, the same applies to trail segments in the central location of the property.
-While trails were added to provide access to Mt.
-Eleanor, Rattlesnake Mountain and Birch Ridge, the planned trails will be located to minimize the impact to the more sensitive areas.
+While additional trails have been constructed to provide access to Mt.
+Eleanor, Rattlesnake Mountain, and Birch Ridge, and more are planned, to the extent possible, trails have been located to minimize the impact to the more sensitive areas.